akgarg0472/urlshortener-payment-service/README.md

 ### Logging Configuration

-The URL Shortener Service uses environment variables for logging configuration.
+The URL Shortener Payment Service uses environment variables for logging configuration.
 Below are the available environment variables that you can customize:

 - **LOGGING_CONSOLE_ENABLED**: Enables or disables console-based logging.